Brining a turkey is one of the most important things you can do for your turkey to ensure that it is juicy and tasty.

 Instructions

-- Then add the rub and stir until it is dissolved as much as possible.
+• Then add rub and stir until it dissolved as much as possible.
 If you do not have a container large enough to handle 2 gallons, you can mix it up 1 gallon at a time by halving the recipe.

 Ingredients